 - Allow the cakes to cool in the pans for about 10 minutes before removing from the tins and and transferring to a cooling rack.
 Allow the cakes to cool completely before frosting.

 - In a large mixing bowl beat the butter/margarin for 1 minute.
 Add in the cocoa and vanilla.
-Begin adding the powdered sugar and coffee one at a time, alternating between one cup of sugar and one tablespoon of milk.
+Begin adding the powdered sugar and cocoa one at a time, alternating between one cup of sugar and one tablespoon of milk.
 Beat on medium speed until light and fluffy.
 Keep covered and stored in the refrigerator until ready to use.

 Frosting